ardimirzaei/ispw2022-abm-workshop/_episodes/04-casestudy1.md

 > ## Activities
 >
 > - Play around and adjust the input paramaters.
 What do you notice?
+>	- Set initial conditions of the number of stores
+>	- Modify the strategy
+>	- Change the plane
+>	- Look at the outputs
 > - When comfortable explore the scenario questions
 > > # Scenarios
 > > Scenario 1: We cannot change the price of a prescription (Regulated prescription pricing)